Rhino 8 MCP server

 Limitations

-• Document information retrieval is limited to 30 objects, layers, materials, etc. to prevent overwhelming the AI system
+• The get_document_info command only fetches a maximum of 30 objects, layers, materials, etc., to prevent overwhelming the AI with large datasets

 • Complex operations may need to be broken down into smaller steps

-• Only one instance of the MCP server should run at a time (either on Cursor or Claude Desktop, not both)
+• Only run one instance of the MCP server (either on Cursor or Claude Desktop), not both

 How to add this MCP server to Cursor